- Why Research

 Lawrence Berkeley National Laboratory

-Laboratory studies are conducted to understand the role of tiny circulating vesicles called exosomes on tumor cell dormancy and metastasis.
+- Laboratory studies are ongoing to understand the role of non-tumor factors in the tumor environment on tumor growth and metastasis.

 Metastasis is the leading cause of death in breast cancer patients.
-How tumor cells leave the primary tumor, how they migrate to distant organs, and what happens to "awaken" them are unknown.
+How tumor cells leave the primary tumor, how they migrate to distant organs, what makes them lie dormant, and what happens to "awaken" them are unknown.

-Dr. Bissell's laboratory pioneered the use of physiologically relevant 3D culture models to identify biochemical processes of breast tumor progression, dormancy, and metastasis.
+Dr. Bissell's laboratory pioneered the use of physiologically relevant 3D culture models to understand how components in the extracellular space signal to breast cells to keep them in a non-malignant state and what goes wrong in tumor progression and metastasis.
 A major focus of her work is on enzymes called matrix metalloproteinases (MMPs).
 MMPs chop up proteins that make up tissue scaffolding, modifying the tissue architecture and changing how cells perceive their microenvironment.

-In related work, Dr. Bissell is exploring how exosomes - tiny packets of molecules shed from the cell surface - influence breast cancer progression and metastasis.
+In ongoing work, Dr. Bissell is exploring how exosomes–tiny packets of molecules shed from the cell surface–influence breast cancer progression and metastasis.
 Exosomes carry growth factors, enzymes (including MMPs), RNA, and DNA.
-Dr. Bissell's laboratory hopes to understand the difference in the composition of exosomes shed from normal vs. malignant breast cells and how different cargo of the exosomes affects breast epithelial cells and tumor cell dormancy and metastasis.
+Dr. Bissell's laboratory hopes to understand the difference in the composition of exosomes derived from normal vs. malignant breast cells and how different cargos of the exosomes affect breast epithelial cells and tumor cell dormancy and metastasis.

-Results from these studies will provide new avenues to pursue novel therapeutic targets for breast cancer.
+Results from these studies will provide novel avenues for therapies.

 Dr. Bissell has been a visionary and pioneer in the area of the role of extracellular matrix (ECM) and microenvironment in regulation of tissue-specific gene expression with special emphasis in breast cancer, where she has changed a number of established paradigms.
 She earned an AB with honors in chemistry from Harvard College and a PhD in bacterial genetics from Harvard University.
 She joined the Lawrence Berkeley National Laboratory in 1972, became Director of Cell & Molecular Biology in 1988, and was appointed Director of all of Life Sciences in 1992.
 Upon stepping down as the Life Sciences Division Director, she was named Distinguished Scientist.
 She has authored more than 380 publications, is a member of nine international scientific boards, and is on the editorial board of a dozen scientific journals.
 She has given more than 130 ‘named and distinguished’ lectures and was both a Fogarty and Guggenheim Fellow.
 She is a recipient of numerous awards and honors including the E.O.
 Lawrence Award, Medal of Honor of the American Cancer Society and the Pezcoller-AACR award.